jonathancazaerck/XLSXtoLabels/README.md

 ## Usage
 1. Create an Excel spreadsheet as shown in the Examples folder
 2. Run the script by using the command `./script.pl`.
-The usage information with availible options will be shown when no arguments are given.
+The usage information with available options will be shown when no arguments are given.
 3. The output are two files, one is the TeX-file and the other one is the PDF-file that is compiled from the source code of the TeX-file.

 ## Predefined dimensions